munckymagik/redis-clone/README.md

 * Any version of Rust with "Rust 2018 edition" compatibility
   * Get Rust from https://rustup.rs/
 * Redis itself
-  * The API/integration tests can be run against _real_ Redis to cross validate
+  * The API/functional tests can be run against _real_ Redis to cross validate
   * We can use `redis-cli` to connect to and interact with the clone
   * `redis-benchmark` can be used to compare performance of the clone with the real one
-* Ruby 2.* - for the integration tests
+* Ruby 2.* - for the functional test suite

 ## Running